-As we glided through the still waters of Inle Lake, sitting local style, side by side on the bottom of the boat, I let the last three days of trekking through the mountains of northern Myanmar sink in.
+As we glided through the still waters of Inle Lake, sitting local style side by side on the bottom of the boat, I let the last three days of trekking through the mountains of northern Myanmar sink in.

-Now, what we all needed more than anything was a couple of days to relax, and the beauty of the vast lake as we headed towards the town of Nyaung Shwe was already making me feel at peace.
+Now, what we all needed more than anything was a couple of days to relax, and the beauty of the vast lake as we headed toward the town of Nyaung Shwe was already making me feel at peace.

 Inle Lake.
 If you have heard of Myanmar you would probably have heard of Inle Lake.
 As far as tourist trails go in Myanmar, Inle Lake is firmly on it.
 Not that that is saying much really.
 The tourist trail in Myanmar is not exactly well-worn.

-Inle Lake is approximately 22km long and 11km wide at its most expansive, and is the second largest lake in Myanmar.
+Inle Lake is approximately 22km long and 11km wide at its most expansive, and is the second-largest lake in Myanmar.
 The people of Inle Lake are the Intha and there are 70,000 of them living in the towns and villages around and on the lake, along with a mix of other ethnicities.

-It isn’t much to look at with it’s ramshackle buildings and dust choked roads but I enjoyed wandering the bustling streets and watching locals go about their days during my time there.
+It isn’t much to look at with its ramshackle buildings and dust-choked roads but I enjoyed wandering the bustling streets and watching locals go about their days during my time there.